 We will be selling some particularly good varieties of some easy-to-grow plants, such as hen-and-chicks (Sempervivum), small sedums, and moss phlox (Phlox subulata).
-We will also offer some unusual plants that are new to the sale.
+We will also offer some unusual plants: uncommon alpine plants, hard-to-find woodland plants, and a few pitcher plants and other bog plants.
 For a list, visit The Rock Garden Society site.

 In addition to plants, we will be selling hypertufa troughs, which are durable, completely weatherproof containers suitable for displaying rock garden plants or other small plants.
 We will offer empty troughs as well as pre-planted troughs, which make a great gift.

 The Rock Garden Society is open to anyone interested in rock gardening—or just in learning about a wider range of garden plants and techniques.
 The Delaware Valley Chapter meets monthly in Plymouth Meeting.
-It also holds workshops, garden tours, and members-only plant sales.
+We also hold garden tours, workshops, and members-only plant sales.
 For more information or to join, visit the chapter web site.

 The Greater Philadelphia Chapter of the American Rhododendron Society will again hold its annual Plant Sale at the Morris Arboretum this year.
 Outstanding varieties of large-leaf (elepidotes) and small-leaf (lepidotes) rhododendrons will be offered, as will azaleas, both evergreen and deciduous, and Kalmia (mountain laurels).
 The plants were selected for their colorful floral display and interesting plant forms and foliage.
 Native rhododendrons will be available for sale.
 All are hardy in the Delaware Valley.